sul-dlss-labs/estimation/template.md

 ## Estimate Range

 This is the amount of time estimated for the above team to tackle the work as described.
-The estimate should be expressed as a range between two orders of magnitude, chosen from the below values:
+The estimate should be expressed as a range between two orders of magnitude, chosen from the below values, for a given number of team members at a given allocation (with the understanding that 100% of a DLSS engineer's time is roughly 75% of their "contact time," due to competing priorities and time spent in meetings):

 * An hour
 * A day